• Blog

 • Do you treat employees as real people with meaningful lives outside of work?

-Based on your findings, make some adjustments wherever you see signs of a toxic workplace.
+Based on the findings, make adjustments wherever you see signs of a toxic workplace.
 This might mean shaking up your leadership team, promoting new organizational management, or fine-tuning your internal comms processes.

-Pro tip: Once you’ve made improvements in this area, share ‘em!
-Spread your positive approach far and wide with powerful company culture videos aimed toward the general public as well as applicants and current employees.
+Pro tip: Once you've improved in this area, share the message!
+Spread your positive approach with powerful company culture videos for the general public, applicants, and current employees.
+Witnessing these values come to life through video narratives can be a powerful motivator.

 3. Rethink your work environment